scottiiiOnTheSide/chronology_API/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 05. 14.
+2024
+@2245 Need to test privacy concerning posts with privacyToggleable On and Half in <Macros>
+			tags page

 ### 05. 13.
 2024
 @1625 I made a mistake saving this Notes file, as a few days worth of notes was missing